 This is a a near impossible match-up.
-He will out-harass you, he will outrange you, he will dodge all your abilities with the extra mobility he gets from Slither.
+He will out-harass you, he will outrange you, he will dodge all your abilities with the extra mobility he gets from slither.
 Just try to avoid this match-up if possible.
-Heck, if you can at least beat a decent Ao Kuang player, then I bow to you.
+Heck, if you can at least beat a decent Kukulkan player, then I bow to you.

 -Play aggressive in this match-up.
 You will be able to deny him farm if you stand behind his creeps.
-You'll still be getting gold, while Ao Kuang will be pushed to his tower.
+You'll still be getting gold, while Kukulkan will be pushed to his tower.

--Try to bait Tornadoes, moving out last second before Ao Kuang casts it.
-If you successfuly do this repeatedly, he'll run out of mana and most likely go back, then you can further deny him creeps by pushing the lane.
+-Try to bait Whirlwind, moving out last second before Kukulkan casts it.
+If you successfully do this repeatedly, he'll run out of mana and most likely go back, then you can further deny him creeps by pushing the lane.

 Still to come.